Factor II deficiency

 Outlook (Prognosis)

 This is a life-long bleeding disorder if you get it from your parents.
-If it is caused by liver disease, the outcome depends on how well you control the liver problem.
-Taking vitamin K will treat vitamin K deficiency.
+If it is caused by liver disease

 Possible Complications